-When it comes to bras, unfortunately there is no one-size-fits-all solution.
-This guide is designed to help you determine you breast shape, and which bra styles will best complement you.
-While we have done our best to include the most common breast types, completely classifying something as individual as breasts would be close to impossible!
+When it comes to bras, there is no one-size-fits-all solution.
+This guide is designed to help you determine you breast shape, and which bra styles will best fit you.
+We have done our best to include the most common breast types.
 You may find that your breasts have characteristics of several of the types listed here.
 In this case, you may find it useful to combine fitting tips for different types to come up with a solution that works best for you.

-Breasts that are touching are full and round, and are usually characteristic of a larger breast.
+Breasts that are touching are full and round, and are usually characteristic of a larger breast type.
 Touching breasts leave little to no space between them, making it more difficult to find a bra in which the center wires lie flat against the sternum and separate the breasts properly.

 Bras that work best for touching breasts, are often full coverage and full support styles with strong underwires that will separate the breasts.
 Plunge bras and balconette bras often work well too.
 Because the center wires are lower, the short wires can lie flat between the breasts, while revealing sexy, yet well-controlled cleavage.